 What are the benefits of CBD?

-CBD is still relatively new to the medical world, so there are not many long-term studies on the effects and benefits of CBD.
+CBD is still relatively new to the medical world, so there are not many long-term studies on the effects and benefits of what is CBD used for.
 However, CBD is gaining notoriety in its ability to relieve pain and anxiety, among other benefits for those who use it.

 One example is CBD being used to treat acne.
 Because acne largely involves an inflammation of the sebaceous glands in the skin, CBD oil appears to be effective because of its anti-inflammatory properties.
 One study showed that CBD oil prevented the secretion of excess sebum from the sebaceous glands.
 At the same time, it exerted anti-inflammatory activities and discouraged the activation of acne-causing agents like inflammatory cytokines.